A Document Checklist for K-12 Online School Enrollment

 Does a student need to be immunized to attend online school?

 Just like brick-and-mortar schools, many public online schools require proof of immunization or, where allowed by state law, a statement showing that your student is exempt from immunization for health or religious reasons.
-Common forms of proof accepted by online schools may include:
+Common forms of proof accepted by online schools include:

-- Immunization booklet
+Immunization booklet

-- Official school record or written statement from the former school district
+Official school record or written statement from the former school district

-- Written statement from a medical office that the required immunizations have been administered or that a required series is in progress
+Written statement from a medical office that the required immunizations have been administered or that a required series is in progress

-- Healthcare provider or health department printout
+Healthcare provider or health department printout

-- Enrolling school’s Immunization Record or Statement of Exemption
+Enrolling school’s Immunization Record or Statement of Exemption

-Because a certain number of prospective online school students have been homeschooled, your online school of choice may have forms designed specifically for homeschooled students.
+If your student has previously attended public or private school, we may ask that you submit your student’s most recent report card if they’re entering grades K–9, or a transcript of all courses, grades, and credits attempted or completed if they’re entering grades 10–12.
+Because a certain number of prospective online school students may have been homeschooled, your online school of choice may have forms designed specifically for homeschooled students.
 For example, with some variations by state, Connections Academy-supported schools provide a helpful form available to you in our enrollment portal, which we call a Prior Academic History Form.

 Depending on the state in which you live and your student’s individual circumstances, you may also be asked to provide, if available:

-- Custody order or statement of guardianship
+Custody order or statement of guardianship

-- A recent Individualized Education Program (IEP) and exit documentation
+A recent Individualized Education Program (IEP) and exit documentation

-- Gifted and talented documentation
+Gifted and talented documentation

-- State test scores
+State test scores

-- Health screening documentation
+Health screening documentation

-As a reminder, enrollment documentation and eligibility requirements vary by both school and state.
+As a reminder, online school enrollment documentation and eligibility requirements vary by both school and state.
 But armed with this general list, you should be ready for a faster, less stressful enrollment process.
 If you’re still exploring online school for your child, learn more about the online school experience to help you make the right school choice for your family: